superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 1. **Event Streaming Platform**:
     - Pinterest relies on an **event streaming platform**, [Flink](https://medium.com/pinterest-engineering/unified-flink-source-at-pinterest-streaming-data-processing-c9d4e89f2ed6#:~:text=To%20best%20serve%20Pinners%2C%20creators,as%20its%20stream%20processing%20engine), to collect real-time event data.
 This platform allows them to easily collect, enrich, and transform event attributes.
     - In practice, the event streaming system handles real-time data ingestion, ensuring that events from user interactions, content uploads, and other actions are captured efficiently.
-    - These events can be considered **semi-structured**, as they follow a specific format (e.g., JSON) but may vary in content.
+    - These events can be considered **semi-structured** – they follow a specific format (e.g., JSON) but may vary in content.

 2. **Data Storage and Querying**:
     - For **persistent storage**, Pinterest utilizes technologies like **DynamoDB** (a NoSQL database service by AWS).
 DynamoDB provides scalability, reliability, and security for Pinterest’s massive dataset.